cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 > estimated are independent?

-The requirement that $T_{min} < T_{max}$ is not simply an attribute of our priors or Bayesian estimation scheme, but basic math and logic.
-Minimum is defined to be less than maximum, so the half of the parameter space where this would occur is off limits by definition.
+The requirement that $T_{min} < T_{max}$ is not simply an attribute of our priors or Bayesian estimation scheme, but minimum is defined to be less than maximum, so the half of the parameter space where this would occur is off limits by definition.